nodejs/node/doc/api/errors.md

 <a id="ERR_AMBIGUOUS_ARGUMENT"></a>
 ### ERR_AMBIGUOUS_ARGUMENT

-This is triggered by the `assert` module in case e.g., `assert.throws(fn, message)` is used in a way that the message is the thrown error message.
-This is ambiguous because the message is not verifying the error message and will only be thrown in case no error is thrown.
+A function argument is being used in a way that suggests that the function signature may be misunderstood.
+This is thrown by the `assert` module when the `message` parameter in `assert.throws(block, message)` matches the error message thrown by `block` because that usage suggests that the user believes `message` is the expected message rather than the message the `AssertionError` will display if `block` does not throw.

 <a id="ERR_ARG_NOT_ITERABLE"></a>
 ### ERR_ARG_NOT_ITERABLE